 - Season totals on Stat – Once you have found a reliable score keeper for a game, the possibilities to keep full season stats is wide open.
 Season stats can be a way to keep players engaged and developing useful scouting reports to highlight where players can develop.
 Plus, looking at stats is fun.
 Even in a beer league, the potential for seeing improvements can be all the motivation required to put in a little bit of effort in between games.

-Can I watch GameChange on my TV?
+Can I watch GameChange on my TV or Smart TV?

 Now that we’ve reviewed the great features, it is worth understanding how you can consume all these great videos.
 With so many people using GameChanger to broadcast their little league, school, or rec league games, there comes a time when watching as a group may make sense.
 A standard game may not have the same production quality as a major league game, but especially when you know the players the excitement can be just as high.
 You can watch GameChanger on a TV, although it will require the right setup.